bravefencermusashi/pwdmanager/README.rst

 - When adding a password you specify it in the command.
 Thus it may be stored in the shell history.
 Therefore I strongly recommend to clean your history after adding passwords.
 On linux ``sed -i /^pwdmanager/d ~/.bash_history`` will do the trick in most cases.
+- When adding a password I recommend you surround it by single quotes because special characters may be interpreted by the shell
-- back up your password database
+- back your password database up